 This showy daffodil flaunts large blooms with ivory white petals and apricot cup that gradually changes to coral pink as it matures.

-It reaches up to 16 inches tall and blooms in mid-spring.
+It reaches up to 16 inches tall, and flowers bloom in mid-spring.
 Narcissus ‘Pink Pride’ is part of the large-cup narcissus group.

 Narcissus ‘Goblet’ displays long-lasting, attractive blooms with a ruffled golden yellow trumpet and overlapping pure white petals.
 A golden yellow halo at the base of the trumpet gives an added flair to the blossoms.